webmaster128/sink/contracts/nois-sink/README.md

-# Nois Sink
+# Sink

-Nois-sink is a contract that burns NOIS native coins.
+sink is a contract that burns native coins.